prem-24/gemini-clone/README.md

 Technologies Used
 React.js
 Tailwind CSS
-React Router for routing
 Contributing
 Contributions are welcome!
 If you have any ideas, suggestions, or find any issues, feel free to open an issue or create a pull request.

-css
-Copy code

-This format keeps all the content in a single Markdown file.